 How Wire Transfers Work

-Back in the day, wire transfers happened through telegraph wires.
-That’s where the phrase wire transfer comes from.
+Originally, wire transfers happened through telegraph wires, thus the term “wire transfer.”
 These days, wire transfers involve the electronic movement of funds between different banks and credit unions.
-Since the term wire transfer is essentially a catch-all phrase, it may also refer to the wiring of money through a non-bank transfer service such as MoneyGram or Western Union (instead of just bank-to-bank transfers).
+Since the term wire transfer is essentially a catch-all phrase, it may also refer to the wiring of money through a non-bank transfer service such as MoneyGram or Western Union – instead of traditional bank-to-bank transfers.

 You can wire money domestically through the Federal Reserve Wire Network (Fedwire) or the privately run Clearing House Interbank Payments System (CHIPS).
 If you need to send money internationally, you can do so through CHIPS or the Society for Worldwide Interbank Financial Telecommunication (SWIFT).

-When you wire funds, you’re not transferring actual cash from one financial institution to another.
-Since wire transfers are electronic, a bank can complete the transaction if it has specific information regarding who the recipient is and how much money he or she can expect to receive.
+When you wire funds, you are not transferring actual cash from one bank to another.
+Since wire transfers are electronic, a bank can complete the transaction if it has specific information regarding the recipient and the amount of money you are sending.
 After the transfer takes place, the funds are available fairly quickly.

 How to Wire Money

 Generally, you can wire money to a bank online, over the phone or in person.
 Be prepared to provide your bank with specific instructions, including how much money you want the recipient to receive.
-Since you or the bank teller will likely need to complete a form in order for the transfer to occur, you’ll need to ensure that the information you’re providing is correct.
-After all, you want to make sure your money is successfully transferred to the right person!
+Since you or the bank teller will likely need to complete a form in order for the transfer to occur, it is important to ensure that the information you provide is correct so your money is successfully transferred to the right person.

 Can You Cancel a Wire Transfer?